ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 Hallucinations of both the visual type and the auditory type are included in this list of normal behaviors because hallucinations can be a frequent experience of the bereaved.
 They are usually transient illusory experiences, often occurring within a few weeks following the loss, and generally do not portend a more difficult or complicated mourning experience.
 Although disconcerting to some, many others find these experiences comforting.
 With all the interest in mysticism and spirituality, it is interesting to speculate whether these are really hallucinations or possibly some other kind of metaphysical phenomenon.

-## One, Attachment, Loss, and the Experience of Grief
+## One.
+Attachment, Loss, and the Experience of Grief

 There is an obvious interface between thinking and feeling, and the current interest in cognitive psychology and cognitive therapy emphasizes this.
 Aaron Beck and his colleagues at the University of Pennsylvania found that the experience of depression frequently is triggered by depressive thought patterns.
 In the bereaved, certain thoughts will pass through the mind such as "I can't live without her" or "I'll never find love again."
 These thoughts can then trigger very intense, but normal, feelings of sadness and or anxiety.